mwaseem75/DataSetProj/README.md

 * Dynamically view Imported Data from Web Application.
 * Functionality to Import data into CSV, Excel or PDF Format.
 * Responsive web application to view the status of Dataset.
-* All datasets can be imported or removed by single command.
+* All the datasets can be imported or removed by single command.
 * Use of %SQL_Diag.Result and %SQL_Diag.Message tables with LOAD DATA

 ## Recommendation